coderDheeraj/AitrendHub/README.md

 git clone https://github.com/coderDheeraj/AitrendHub.git
 ```

-Open the project folder:
+Open the project directory:

 ```bash
 cd AitrendHub
 ```

-Then open `index.html` in your browser.
+Run the project locally by opening `index.html` in your browser.

 ---

-## Future Enhancements
+## Future Improvements

-- AI tool search functionality
 - Backend integration
-- User authentication
+- User authentication system
-- API integration for AI news and trends
+- AI news API integration
+- Bookmark functionality
-- Dark mode support
+- Dark and light theme support
-- Bookmark and save features
+- Admin dashboard for content management

 ---

 ## Contributing

 Contributions are welcome.
-Fork the repository and submit a pull request for improvements or new features.
+Feel free to fork the repository and submit pull requests for improvements or new features.

 ---